AliyevaNargiz/Satellite-CANSAT/README.md

 # Satellite-CANSAT
-All codes of the satellite for CANSAT 2023 Azerbaijan
+Here contains all the codes written for the satellite to work for CANSAT 2023 Azerbaijan